 On the way to the reef we pass through the coastal fishing village of City River, home of many traditional Garifuna people, whose unique food, music, and dancing contribute to Belize’s diverse cultural flavor.
 Some of the friendly staff at Glover’s Reef and many of the dedicated marine reserve rangers, call this quaint seaside town home.

 Belize has a lot to offer beyond coral reefs.
 We can’t leave the country without exploring the spectacular rainforests teeming with wildlife that cloak the country’s interior, and learning about the country’s ancient history.
-You’ll journey to the Lamanai archaeological site, where Mayan temples are surrounded by tropical forests and the calls of toucans ring off the stunning stone structures.
+You’ll explore the ancient archaeological sites of Lamanai or Xunantunich, where Mayan temples are surrounded by tropical forests and the calls of toucans ring off the stunning stone structures.
 On this expedition you will be exposed to a different side of Belizean culture, and get a chance to see monkeys, macaws, sloths, and maybe even an elusive jaguar.

-Master the fundamentals of marine ecology in online lectures, so you can spend more of your time in Belize under the waves
+Master the fundamentals of coral reef ecology in online lectures, so you can spend more of your time in Belize under the waves

 Coral Reef Ecology is a blended course, beginning with three weeks of online content to give you essential scientific background, followed by two weeks in Belize.
 The dates for these two components of the course are:

 June 24- July 12: Online Learning.
-Asynchronous content on principles of oceanography, classification and ecology of marine organisms, basic biology and ecology of coral reef, sea grass, and mangrove ecosystems, coral reef conservation, and research methods in marine biology.
+A mostly asynchronous overview on principles of oceanography, classification and ecology of marine organisms, basic biology and ecology of coral reef, sea grass, and mangrove ecosystems, coral reef conservation, and research methods in marine biology.

 July 19- August 2: Belize Expedition.
 Travel to the Belizean barrier reef to carry out your research project in a remote research station.
 We’ll also take time to explore tropical rainforest, freshwater rivers, and Mayan ruins. (*note that UW students who have already taken the Rainforest and Coral Reef FIG need only enroll for the Belize expedition)

 The online content will be presented asynchronously, via video lectures, discussion forums, and collaboration tools (wikis), providing maximum flexibility for students who are off campus or working during the summer.
-You will learn fundamentals of oceanography, classification and ecology of marine organisms, basic biology and ecology of coral reef, sea grass, and mangrove ecosystems, coral reef conservation, and research methods in marine biology.
-You will read peer-reviewed marine science literature and collaborate online to develop a research proposal prior to traveling to Belize.
+You will read peer-reviewed literature in marine science and collaborate online to develop a research proposal prior to traveling to Belize.

 Once in Belize, we will spend a few days familiarizing yourself with the coral reef ecosystem, as well as diverse seagrass and mangrove sites, and gain experience in marine field research through structured field activities.
 You will also practice and refine your proposed research methods.
 Over the second week, you will carry out your proposed research projects, obtaining guidance and feedback from the course instructors, and participating in nightly group reflections.

-On the last few days of the trip, we’ll take an excursion to a mainland rainforest to see amazing wildlife like toucans and monkeys, float on freshwater streams through limestone caves, and visit the ancient Maya site of Xanuntanich where you can climb pyramids built two thousand years ago.
+On the last few days of the trip, we’ll take an excursion to a mainland rainforest to see amazing wildlife like toucans and monkeys, float on freshwater streams through limestone caves, and visit an ancient Maya site where you can climb pyramids built two thousand years ago.

 Applying could not be simpler, just submit online forms to Ceiba and the University of Wisconsin by the deadline.
 Need to plan your summer sooner?
 Ceiba offers provisional early acceptance to qualified candidates.